 - Hospital-acquired pneumonia — This refers to pneumonia that develops during a hospital stay, and may be more serious, as the bacteria may be more resistant to antibiotics.
 Patients who use ventilators and other breathing machines are at a high risk of this type.

 Another possible cause of pneumonia is aspiration, which occurs when you accidentally inhale food, saliva or vomit into your lungs.
-Aspiration pneumonia is most common in people who have problems with their gag reflex, such as those with brain injury or excessively used drugs or alcohol.5 Knowing the cause of pneumonia is crucial in determining the course of treatment for this illness.
+Aspiration pneumonia is most common in people who have problems with their gag reflex, such as those with brain injury or who excessively use drugs or alcohol.5 Knowing the cause of pneumonia is crucial in determining the course of treatment for this illness.